heptarch/heptarch.github.io/drafts/tarkovsky.md

 I unlocked Camera No. 3 to find a state of picturesque chaos.
-At the front of the room, a desk covered in postcards, sketches, letters, newspaper clippings, and binders filled with official documents and tax reports.
+At the front of the room, a desk covered in postcards, sketches, letters, newspaper clippings, and binders of official documents and tax reports.
 At the back, boxes stuffed with loose sheets of foolscap, a pair of empty cupboards, and row upon row of filing cabinets labelled by month---the